andreasmhallberg/readingnotes/Zughoul, 1980. Diglossia in Arabic - investigating solutions.md

 Rapport of panel discussion on solutions to Arabic diglossia.

-- Political consideration:
+- Political consideration limit reform:

   > In conclusion, it must be stressed that paralinguistic factors - religious, national, and cultural - make the choice of solution for the diglossic situation in the Arab World quite limited.
 Any solution that does not take these factors into considerations is doomed to fail.

 @Arabic
 @diglossia